 There are three main costs associated with drilling an oil and gas well: intangible, tangible, and lease or operation costs.

 Intangible Drilling Costs, or IDCs, are the labor-intensive costs of the drilling process.
-Roughly 70-85% of an investment accounts for IDCs and can be written off by investors.
+Roughly 70-85% of an investment accounts for IDCs.

 Lease/Well Operating Costs, or costs associated with lease or well operating expenses, are 100% tax deductible.
 This includes lease purchases and expenses, accounting and administration.

 Under the Alternative Minimum Tax, or AMT, taxpayers must compute taxes twice, once using the traditional method, and again using AMT.
 When calculating with AMT, tax preference items, such as deductions for excess intangible drilling costs, are added back to adjusted gross income, less the allowable AMT itemized deduction.
 Once the AMT calculation is completed, it is compared to the traditional tax calculation.
 The taxpayer must then pay the higher amount calculated through the two methods.

 Input information of an investment you are considering, or information for a theoretical investment, to see what kinds of tax benefits an individual investor can expect.
 For more information, contact a Smart Oil and Gas representative toll-free at 833-645-4500.